 Take the progress report samples below, and customize them according to individual students’ needs.

-For more phrases and statements to use, check out our colossal collection of report card comments.
+For more phrases and statements, see our complete collection of remarks.
 They were created especially with the elementary teacher in mind.

 It’s simply a matter of plug-and-play.
 Add, delete, and/or tweak statements until you arrive at your desired result.